Santhosh2231/DecenToken-Project/README.md

 # DecenToken

-A web app that lets you seamlessly upload NFTS to a decentralized storage called crust and gives you the ability to mint it to a polygon blockchain!
+A web app that lets you seamlessly upload NFTS to a decentralized storage called crust and gives you the ability to mint it to polygon blockchain!

 ## Polygon folder